sadjow/phoenix-devenv-template/README.md

-# Phoenix Elixir Devenv Template
+# Phoenix Devenv Reference Implementation

-A minimal and reproducible development environment for Phoenix Framework projects using [devenv](https://devenv.sh/) and Nix.
+A reference implementation and development environment for Phoenix Framework projects using [devenv](https://devenv.sh/) and Nix.
+This project demonstrates how to use devenv to create a reproducible development environment for Phoenix applications.

 ## Features